The-Marcy-Lab-School/react-express-auth/README.md

   - `npm run migrate` - runs `knex migrate:latest` which will run the provided migration file (look in the `src/db/migrations` folder)
   - `npm run seed` - runs `knex seed:run` which will run the provided seed file (look in `src/db/seeds` folder)
   - `npm run start` - runs `node src/index.js`, starting your server.

+The provided migration and seeds file will create a `users` table with `id`, `username`, and `password_hash` columns.

+- For an overview of migrations and seeds, [check out these notes](https://github.com/The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/blob/main/se-unit-7/lesson-8-migrations-and-seeds/notes.md).
+- If you need to update these columns, consider looking into the [alterTable](https://knexjs.org/guide/schema-builder.html#altertable) Knex documentation.
+- If creating a new table, look at the [createTable](https://knexjs.org/guide/schema-builder.html#createtable) documentation.

 ## Running your application